-There are three realistic options that a business owner should consider when their bank demands payment of the loan in full:
+There are three realistic options that a business owner should consider when their bank demands payment of the loan in full.

-- Negotiated Exit.
 Be assured that if a loan has matured and the borrower is not prepared to pay it off, the bank will begin a lawsuit.
 Defending a lawsuit can be expensive, but usually, it will only delay the inevitable.
 Absent real legal defenses for bank misconduct or the mishandling of a loan, the best approach for a business owner is to negotiate a realistic “exit” from the bank with the assistance of experienced counsel.
-There are numerous variables for consideration when negotiating a forbearance or settlement agreement, so unless a business owner is familiar with bank work-out or special asset protocol, retain an experienced attorney.
+There are numerous variables for consideration when negotiating a forbearance or settlement agreement, so unless a business owner is familiar with bank work-outs or special asset protocol, retain an experienced attorney.

-- Reorganization.
 Chapter 11 reorganization can be expensive, but it is an excellent remedy for business owners when a bank acts in bad faith or has become a relentless and unreasonable collector despite all of the borrower’s repayment efforts.
 A Chapter 11 bankruptcy should be a final option, but it will halt collection actions and enable a business owner to restructure its business debt under court supervision.
-Chapter 11 legal practice is highly specialized and complex, so seek a business bankruptcy attorney who can demonstrate past results.
+A Chapter 11 legal practice is highly specialized and complex, so seek a business bankruptcy attorney who can demonstrate past results.

 There are few choices a business owner can make when their bank issues a demand for repayment: refinance, fight, negotiate, or file business bankruptcy.
 Doing nothing, however, is unacceptable.
 It’s a recipe for financial disaster, and while a business owner may experience temporary paralysis upon receipt of a bank demand, weigh the options, seek experienced representation and act.